 You get back into the habit of deadlifting regularly again, and you stick to this routine for several months.
-In all of your training, however, you never use a weight heavier than 100 kg.
+In all your training, however, you never use a heavier weight than 100 kg.

-You keep working out until the point where you can do ten repetitions on 100 kg in one set.
-Now: what is your PR and what is your 1RM?
+You keep working out to the point where you can do ten repetitions on 100 kg in one set.
+Now: what is your PR, and what is your 1RM?

-- Your 1RM on the other hand has most definitely changed, as is likely far more than 100 kg.
-Just because you haven’t measured it, doesn’t mean it doesn’t exist.
-Just in the same way that you have a body weight and a body temperature even if you would never measure them.
+- Your 1RM, on the other hand, has most definitely changed and is likely far more than 100 kg.
+Just because you haven’t measured it doesn’t mean it doesn’t exist.
+Just in the same way that you have a body weight and a body temperature, even if you would never measure them.

 If you were to test your 1RM on this day, you could maybe lift around 130 kg for a single repetition.
-If you did so (and you couldn’t lift any heavier), then 130 kg would become your new PR and you would also know that your 1RM that day was 130 kg.
+If you were to do so (and you couldn’t lift any heavier), then 130 kg would become your new personal record, and you would also know that your 1RM that day was 130 kg.

-However, if you don’t test your 1RM that day, your PR would still be 100 kg, and you wouldn’t know what your 1RM is on that day.
+If you don’t test your 1RM that day, however, your PR would still be 100 kg, and you wouldn’t know what your 1RM is on that day.
 Your 1RM would still be 130 kg – you just wouldn’t know.

-A stranger on the town that has never deadlifted therefore has a 1RM in the deadlift (but no one knows what it is) but he or she does not have a PR.
+A stranger on the street that has never deadlifted has a 1RM in the deadlift (but no one knows what it is), but he or she does not have a PR.

 1RM is a constantly varied, fleeting measurement of your current strength in a single rep. Your personal record is the heaviest weight you have ever lifted.
 These are not necessarily the same thing.